 The fascinating geographic and sociodiversity country cultural of our translates into a population that is just diverse.
-This heterogeneity as geographic, climatic and human - makes for some challenging variations in genetic disease in prevalence patterns, and severity, and in access to healthcare.[1-3]
+This heterogeneity geographic, climatic and human - makes for some challenging variations in genetic disease prevalence patterns, severity, and in access to healthcare.[1-3]

-As healthcare providers, not only do we see the heterogeneity reflected on a daily in the assortment of patients basis visiting our out-patient departments and emergencies, we also work in teams that comprise people who distinctly are different from each other.
-These differences may be geographic, linguistic, religious, social, economic, ethnic, political, or may relate to gender, age, orientation sexual and physical or intellectual disability.
+As healthcare providers, not only do we see the heterogeneity reflected on a daily assortment of patients in the visiting our out-patient departments and emergencies, we also work in teams that comprise people who distinctly are different from each other.
+These differences may be geographic, linguistic, religious, social, economic, political, or may relate to gender, age, orientation sexual and physical intellectual disability.